Justin01Wu/ObjectTreeCreator/README.md

 I did some research on the marketing, and didn't find a good solution for it.

-Please see some discuss about it:  [RESTful sample](https://stackoverflow.com/questions/40985838/automatically-generate-restful-api-sample-json).
+Please see some discussions about it:  [RESTful sample](https://stackoverflow.com/questions/40985838/automatically-generate-restful-api-sample-json).

 So I decided to create this tool to automatically create a java object tree based on its class.

+## Dependency

+This Jar won't depend on any Third party library except JDK 7 and above.

 ## Author
 Justin Wu